zeliontech/zelion-whitepaper/README.md

 ## Project Status

-Zelion is currently in the research and documentation phase.
+Zelion is currently in the early infrastructure and documentation phase.

-No commercial activity, token distribution, or public launch is active at this stage.
+Technical validation, system architecture refinement, and pilot infrastructure deployments are ongoing.

 ---

 ## Disclaimer

+Zelion is an infrastructure and technology-focused initiative.
-This repository and its contents are provided for informational and documentation purposes only.
+This repository is provided for technical documentation and informational purposes only and does not constitute financial or investment advice.

-Nothing in this repository constitutes financial advice, investment recommendations, or an offer of any kind.

-Users are responsible for conducting their own independent evaluation.